Wesleyan Church

-The Wesleyan Church, also known as the Wesleyan Methodist Church or Wesleyan Holiness Church depending on the region, is a United States-based Christian denomination headquartered in Fishers, Indiana, with congregations across North America, the United Kingdom, South Africa, Namibia, Sierra Leone, Liberia, Indonesia, and Australia.
-The church is aligned with the Holiness movement and has roots in the teachings of British preacher John Wesley.
+The Wesleyan Church, also known as the Wesleyan Methodist Church or Wesleyan Holiness Church depending on the region, is a Methodist Christian denomination headquartered in Fishers, Indiana, with congregations across North America, the United Kingdom, South Africa, Namibia, Sierra Leone, Liberia, Indonesia, and Australia.
+The church is aligned with the Wesleyan-Holiness movement and has roots in the teachings of British preacher John Wesley.
 It adheres to Wesleyan-Arminian doctrine and is a member of the World Methodist Council.
 Wesleyan Life is the official publication; Global Partners the official nonprofit missions organization.

 In 2017, there were 140,954 members in 1,607 congregations in North America, and an average worship attendance of 239,842.
 In 2020, the number of congregations in the United States was 1,463.